Register to graduate

 Registration points to note:

-- If you have a financial encumbrance, all outstanding fees, debts and fines (including library fees) must be paid by 5pm on the relevant deadline or you will not be able to graduate.
-Also check that your mobile number is correct as we may need to contact you about your graduation.
+- Financial encumbrances (outstanding fees, debts and fines, including library fees) must be paid by 5pm on the relevant deadline or you will not be able to graduate.

 How do I know if I have registered correctly?